yellowmessenger/documentation/docs/platform_concepts/growth/visualisation/visualization.md

 sidebar_label : Data visualisation
 ---

-Using charts, graphs, dashboards, and other visualizations is an effective way to make your data more accessible and engaging in real-world discussions.
+Using charts, graphs, and other visualizations is an effective way to make your data more accessible and engaging in real-world discussions.

 ## Types of visualisation